 who began writing English only in the last 12 months (and may or may not be a native English speaker).
 Must include a statement of eligibility signed by a teacher.

-12 Stage play - Script with stage directions - a short play, full-length play or part of one.
-A selection of the short plays will be performed by professional actors during our exhibition at Southbank Centre.
-We also hope to take the performance into prisons and other establishments.
+13 Stage play - Script with stage directions - a short play, full-length play or part of one.

 of any spontaneous or improvised speaking, eg. telling ghost stories, children's stories, jokes, traditional folklore or legends.
 Must not be read or memorised from a text.

 20 Music composition - A written score (not a recording) with or without lyrics.
 If lyrics are included, say whether or not they are original.